 London’s street food scene really comes alive during the summer, with vans, caravans and food bikes congregating together for night-time residencies.

 Street Feast has weekend nocturnal food festivals across London, with Dalston Yard and the Model Market at Lewisham two of its larger venues.
+Elsewhere, chicken wings continue to be popular and the annual London Wing Fest pits the best against each other.

 23. Anyone for tennis?